 The Gist: Students create multiple pages and use the “go to page based on answer” function in Google Forms to create story paths.
 Sound complicated?
 Don’t fret – I’ve got you covered!
 Here’s a helpful step-by-step tutorial that helped me get started.

 The Gist: Create a survey with targeted questions to gather important information about your students.
-I have created this Back-to-School survey which I use at the beginning of the year to get to know my students.
+I have created these Google Form surveys for ongoing data collection that save me time.
+I use them the beginning of the year to get to know my students.
 Through a series of open-ended questions that require some “out-of-the-box” thinking, students tell me about their interests, but I’m also gathering important information about their writing and grammar skills, creativity, and personality.
+Then, I follow-up throughout the year and also seek feedback before the summer begins so that I am able to reflect on my teaching.

 4. Gather Student Feedback to Inform Instruction

-The Gist: Create a survey to ask students about their experience in the class.
+The Gist: Create a survey to ask students about their experience in your ELA classroom.
 I give students a survey each quarter to gather feedback on texts and assessments, but also on student perceptions of the class and their environment, as well as my teaching practices.
 I share this data with the students, and we discuss how to continue growing together as a class.

 5. Collect an Assignment